fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     <td><b>Justice Fist (421P/4P)</b></td>
     <td>An advanced outstretching lunge which deals great damage but is unsafe on hit, never mind on block.

-Very importantly, it super cancels which makes it excellent as combo filler for Triple Break loops.
+Very importantly, it super cancels which makes it excellent as combo filler for [Triple Break Loop](#triplebreakloops)s.

 The strength of the button determines the length Allen travels.